vacp2p/rfc/content/docs/rfcs/12/README.md

 Content filtering is a way to do [message-based filtering](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern#Message_filtering).
 Currently the only content filter being applied is on `contentTopic`.
 This corresponds to topics in Waku v1.
+The `contentTopic` is described in [23/WAKU2-TOPICS](https://rfc.vac.dev/spec/23/).

 ## Rationale